Anb98/string-format/README.md

 - `value` (required): The string value to insert into the template.
 - `placeholder` (optional): The character to use as a placeholder.
 Defaults to 'x'.
 - `preserveTemplate` (optional): Whether to preserve existing template characters in the value.
 Defaults to false.
+- `removeNonDigits` (optional): Whether to remove non digits from value property.
+Defaults to false.

 ## Common Use Cases